amatsukami0420/Hangman/README.md

 - What it does:
   - Reads `src\words.txt`
   - Trims whitespace, sorts case-insensitively
-  - Removes duplicates while preserving one-per-line format
+  - Removes duplicates while preserving a one-per-line format
   - Writes the cleaned list back to `src\words.txt`
-- How to run (from project root):
+- How to run (from the project root):
   ```
   javac -d out src\CleanDictionary.java
   java -cp out CleanDictionary